-Jobert E. Abueva is the recipient of the Arch and Bruce Brown Foundation Literary Award for historical LGBTQ+ short fiction (“Postmortem”) as well as two National Arts Club literary scholarships for non-fiction.
-He also recently was named winner of the Writer’s Advice 2021 Flash Memoir contest (“Manila, 1970”).
+He is Lambda Literary's 2022 inaugural winner of the J. Michael Samuel Prize for Emerging Writers Over 50.
+He is also recipient of the Arch and Bruce Brown Foundation Literary Award for historical LGBTQ+ short fiction (“Postmortem”) as well as two National Arts Club literary scholarships for non-fiction.
+He was named winner of the Writer’s Advice 2021 Flash Memoir contest (“Manila, 1970”).

 His essay, "How to Forgo a Best Friend" is featured in the spring 2023 Beyond Queer Words anthology.
 His short story, “Land of Opportunity” was published in the Harrington Gay Men’s Fiction Quarterly and his front-page business exposé on “Return of the Native Executive” was featured in The New York Times Management Reader (Times Books).
 He is former managing editor of The Bucks County Writer literary magazine produced by the then Writers Room of Bucks County in Doylestown.
 Jobert is also a winning storyteller having performed on the 'Word of Mouth' stage at the Bucks County Playhouse Theater.
 His writings have appeared in multiple publications including The New York Times, International Herald Tribune, Newsweek Japan, Fortune, Entrepreneur, Poetry Nippon and most recently The Philadelphia Inquirer where eight of his op-ed pieces are among the paper’s most read pieces in 2021, 2022 and 2023.

 BY JOBERT E. ABUEVA